AlphaHydrae/prometheus-experiments/README.md

 Trying out [Prometheus](https://prometheus.io), an open-source monitoring solution; and [Grafana](https://grafana.net), an open-source metrics visualization tool.

-What this demo will do is:
+What this demo will do (in a Vagrant VM):

 * Run an instance of Prometheus (exposed on port 9090)
 * Run a [push gateway](https://github.com/prometheus/pushgateway) for Prometheus so that it can accept metrics from ephemeral jobs
-* Run a Node.js script that will publish fake backup metrics to the push gateway every 5 seconds
+* Run a Node.js fake backup script that will publish metrics to the push gateway every 5 seconds
-* Run a Grafana instance (exposed on port 3000) and configure it to display the backup metrics from Prometheus
+* Run a Grafana instance (exposed on port 3000) and configure it to display the metrics from Prometheus

 ## Requirements